Synergising semi-analytical models and hydrodynamical simulations to interpret JWST data from the first billion years: The epoch of reionisation in light of JWST data

 \subsection{The intrinsic and escaping ionising photon emissivities}

 We start by discussing the intrinsic emissivity of hydrogen ionising photons, weighted over all galaxies, at $z \sim 5-21$, as shown by the solid lines in Fig. \ref{fig:rho_ion_compare}.
-The {\it fiducial} and eSFE models show results in good accord with each other, with the emissivity increasing from about $10^{47.7}$ at $z\sim 21$ to $10^{51.8} ~[{\rm s^{-1} Mpc^{-3}}]$ by $z \sim 5$; given its slightly different star formation efficiency, the {\sc delphi}23 model shows slightly higher values (by about 0.2 dex) at $z\gsim 14$, converging to the other models at lower redshifts.
+The fiducial and eSFE models show results in good accordance with each other, with the emissivity increasing from about $10^{47.7}$ at $z\sim 21$ to $10^{51.8} ~[{\rm s^{-1} Mpc^{-3}}]$ by $z \sim 5$; given its slightly different star formation efficiency, the {\sc delphi}23 model shows slightly higher values (by about 0.2 dex) at $z\gsim 14$, converging to the other models at lower redshifts.
 In contrast, the eIMF model produces a much larger emissivity than the other models at all redshifts, thanks to its flatter IMF slope.
-Driven by a combination of high-redshifts and low-metallicities, it results in an emissivity value that is about $4 \times$ larger than all the other models at $z \gsim 8$; the values are a factor $\sim1.8$ higher by $z \sim 5$, driven by low-mass ($M_*\lsim 10^9 \Msun$), low-metallicity systems.
+Driven by a combination of high redshifts and low metallicities, it results in an emissivity value that is about $4 \times$ larger than all the other models at $z \gsim 8$; the values are a factor $\sim1.8$ higher by $z \sim 5$, driven by low-mass ($M_*\lsim 10^9 \Msun$), low-metallicity systems.